safeledger logo

 If you are setting up a professional license, you need an LSA (a UAE national).
 They help with legal processes for a fee.

-• When: After obtaining your license and office space.
+• When: After the license and office space is secured.

 • Cost: AED 2,000–6,000+ per visa.